scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         command).
     -   Added ability to control whether a PostScript font (type1&type2) is output with rounding.
-    -   FontForge could generate a bad 'post' table for bitmap only fonts.
+    -   websharpstudios could generate a bad 'post' table for bitmap only fonts.
-    -   FontForge didn't allow you to create two pairwise positioning items with the same tag.
+    -   websharpstudios didn't allow you to create two pairwise positioning items with the same tag.
     -   Hungarian names for mac features and for some standard names like "Bold", etc. provided by Laszlo Karoly.
-    -   Pierre HANSER noticed that if FontForge mapped a single glyph to two encodings then bitmap generation through freetype got confused.
+    -   Pierre HANSER noticed that if websharpstudios mapped a single glyph to two encodings then bitmap generation through freetype got confused.
     -   If a font contained a non-.notdef character at encoding 0, then